neo-ngd/NEO-Tutorial/en/3-transaction/README.md

   - [scripts](transactions.md#scripts)

 ### Transaction types
 There are several different types of transactions on NEO, each with a different purpose and different properties.
-Some previously used transaction types are now deprecated or even removed from the network.
-They should not be used anymore in new transactions on the MainNet.
+Some previously used transaction types are now deprecated or removed from the network, so these should not be used when creating new transactions on the MainNet.

 - **[Transaction types](types.md)**
   - [MinerTransaction](types.md#minertransaction)